Erdubya/air-configurator/README.md

 A configuration tool for the [Air for Steam](http://airforsteam.com/) skin.

-Built and tested on Ubuntu 18.04.
+Built and tested on Ubuntu 18.04 with Python 3.6.